SystemsApproach/tcpcc/preface.rst

 particularly in later chapters, are in many cases still evolving.
 We will update the book as needed.

+We extend our thanks to those who have contributed to the open source effort to improve this book, including the following:

+- Bill Fisher
+- Giulio Micheloni
+- J vanBemmel

 Please send
 us your comments and feedback using the `Issues Link
 <https://github.com/SystemsApproach/tcpcc/issues>`__.
 See the `Wiki